 Alex, as I knew him, died Saturday in Germany after a two-year battle with cancer that he told almost no one about.
 Although he filed stories right up until his death, he said he didn’t want to blog his own death as his friend, frequent adversary and fellow lefty Christopher Hitchens had done.
 It was the perfect way for this highly intelligent, acerbic and introverted man to leave this world; just as he lived; alone and throwing punches disguised as prose at the establishment.

 It’s no coincidence if that sounds a bit like what I do on RI Future.
-Alex, as progressive in his personal life and his politics as they come, was more prone to attacking political centrists and the fringe left than the wing-nut conservatives and had a special place in his heart for taking on America’s most sacred cows: among his favorite targets were the media, corporations and Israel – often topics that divide moderate liberals from their more radical counterparts.
+Alex, as progressive in his personal life as in his professional politics, was more prone to attacking political centrists and the fringe left than the wing-nut conservatives.
+He had a special place in his heart for taking on America’s most sacred cows: among his favorite targets were the media, corporations and Israel – topics that often divide moderate liberals from their more radical counterparts.

 “No one could skewer the banksters, the robber barons and the crony capitalists of this broken era quite so ably as Alex,” wrote John Nichols, his comrade at The Nation, this morning about his friend.
 “His last column for The Nation was a delicious takedown of all the dark players involved in the scheme by the biggest bankers in the world to fix rates.
 The bankers got their due, of course, but so did the regulators and, of course, the pliant media.”
 (For those of you not familiar with Alex’s writing, here’s a link to his last column … all of his columns are so beautifully written)